TLBTrung-222/local-library/README.md

     $ENV:DEBUG = "express-locallibrary-tutorial:*"; npm start
     ```

-4. Open a browser to <http://localhost:3000/> to open the library site.
+4. Open a browser to <http://localhost:4000/> to open the library site.

 > **Note:** The library uses a default MongoDB database hosted on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 You should use a different database for your own code experiments.

-# Tech stack:
+## Tech stack:

 Server: Express
 View engine: pug.js
 Database: MongoDB
 ORM: mongoose
+Session management: express-session
 Authentication: passport.js

-# Authen learn:
+## Authen learn:

 1. `express-session` is the crucial things that manage sessions (both server and client side), after sending client a cookie contains sessionID, on subsequent request, it load the session base on sessionID (from our db) and inject into `req.session` => we can modify this object to decide what information will be stored back on db.